 Head of Subject: Mrs Beth Haslam

-In Year 7 we teach a consolidation curriculum that ensures students have the skills necessary to manipulate numbers in all of their forms and use the four basic operations o them.
+In Year 7, we teach a consolidation curriculum that ensures students have the skills necessary to manipulate numbers in all of their forms and use the four basic operations.
 We also have an introduction to the concepts of Algebra.
 These topics are designed to enhance their KS2 learning and create a platform from which future studies of the new GCSEs can be built.
-In addition to timetabled curriculum Mathematics, students in Year 7 complete a numeracy scheme of work independently at home through the use of Mathletics, this reinforces the core skills that students learnt in KS2 and advances the students automatically through more challenging work.

 Year 11 students complete revision and examination skills practice in order to prepare them for their final examinations.
-These students also have access to targeted resources using the online resource Mathletics.
-All students in Year 11 complete one full examination paper every week from January until their exams.
+These students also have access to targeted resources using the online resource MathsWatch.
+All students in Year 11 complete one full examination paper as homework every week from January until their exams.